 - Participate in a global dialogue whilst building your professional networks and attend a global economic forum with the Global Voices Scholarship

 - If you are volunteering on campus, developing your professional skills, or wanting your extracurricular activities added to your transcript, sign up for the Leaders in Communities Award

 Global Voices Scholarship

-- Attendance at the OECD Forum in Paris.
+- Attendance at the 2020 OECD Forum (25-29 May 2020)

-Who can apply?
+Who should apply?

 To be eligible you must be:

 - Currently enrolled in an approved degree at the University of Melbourne's Faculty of Business and Economics (undergraduate and postgraduate students are eligible);

 - An Australian citizen or permanent resident aged between 18-30;